muggy8/improbable/have-and-havenot/fm9kS34V.md

 That was the only thing I could say.

-As the dust and debris continued to settle, I could start to see Phanna's figure and the reflections of the glass aquarium behind them.
+As the dust and debris continued to settle, I could start to make out Phanna's figure and the reflections of the glass aquarium behind them.

 it made me feel a bit better knowing that the aquarium was probably safe.